 4. You assume everyone knows what to do.
 They were all involved in the planning process, so they should know their next steps, right?
 Wrong.
 Your new strategy likely represents new priorities and a new way of doing business.
 While everyone says they like change and understand change is inevitable, they don’t like it when that means THEY need to change!
 What happens here is everyone goes off and does their own thing.
 This is likely whatever happens to be scheduled on their calendar for the next few weeks and months.
 Or, they might focus on their small piece of the new strategy, reinforcing the silos that you hoped your new strategic plan would break down.
 This leads me to the last and most important problem.

 5. You don’t have clarity on your top implementation priorities.
-In all my time advising funders to formulate and implement their strategies, the biggest problem with implementation (and the easiest one to fix) is that you haven’t identified your top 3-4 implementation priorities.
-What are the three or four most important things that need to happen first?
+In all my time advising funders to formulate and implement their strategies, the biggest problem with implementation (and the easiest one to fix) is that you haven’t identified your top 3-5 implementation priorities.
+What are the three to five most important things that need to happen first?
 That’s what you need to focus on.
 Not what each person’s or each program area’s top priorities are.
 I’m talking about the top priorities for your entire organization, whether you are a family, a foundation, a donor advised fund or a corporate giving program.
 Everyone needs to know what these are, who is accountable for them, and what their own role is in addressing that priority.
 What happens instead is that the CEO is clear on what he or she thinks are the top priorities and assumes everyone else knows them too.
 But they don’t.
 I know this because every time I help funders with strategy implementation, I interview everyone involved.
 I ask them, “What are the top three priorities for implementing your new strategic plan?”
 The last time I did this, the staff collectively identified 26 “top” priorities!

 What to do about it